 If you’re a homeowner, you more than likely have some trees in your yard.
 While these trees certainly add something to the aesthetic of your property, they can also be a nuisance; specifically when they begin to grow all over the place.
 In order to maintain your trees, you need a chainsaw.
-In this roundup review, we'll cover the best cheap chainsaws for home use on the market.
+In this roundup review, we'll cover the best cheap chainsaws of 2018 for home use on the market.

 By "cheap," we certainly don't mean bad-quality, but rather "budget-friendly".
 You probably don’t want to spend inordinate amounts of money on a chainsaw that you’ll only use once in awhile.
 You might just need to find a find a budget chainsaw that offers excellent functionality at an affordable price.
 Read on to learn about the best budget-price chainsaws out there.